GitLab Inc. (GTLB): Recent activity puts odds in your favor

-GitLab Inc. (GTLB) is priced at $53.42 after the most recent trading session.
-At the very opening of the session, the stock price was $51.13 and reached a high price of $53.64, prior to closing the session it reached the value of $51.63.
-The stock touched a low price of $50.03.Recently in News on June 15, 2022, GitLab Inc. Wins 2021 Google Cloud Technology Partner of the Year for Application Development Award.
+GitLab Inc. (GTLB) is priced at $56.74 after the most recent trading session.
+At the very opening of the session, the stock price was $53.42 and reached a high price of $60.36, prior to closing the session it reached the value of $59.15.
+The stock touched a low price of $52.88.Recently in News on June 15, 2022, GitLab Inc. Wins 2021 Google Cloud Technology Partner of the Year for Application Development Award.
 The One DevOps Platform Recognized as a Critical Tool for Cloud Native Application Development.
 You can read further details here

 3 Tiny Stocks Primed to Explode